IPsec Support

 IPv6 Crypto IKEv2 SA

-cloudeos routers and AWS Specific Cloud Configuration
+cloudeos and veos routers and AWS Specific Cloud Configuration

 the following configurations are for the minimum requirement of AES128, SHA1, and DH Group 2. these can be modified to take advantage of AES256, SHA256, or other DH groups such as 5, 14-17, and 24.

-the sample configuration below sets up the running configuration of the cloudeos router and AWS Specific Cloud.
+the sample configuration below sets up the running configuration of the cloudeos and veos router and AWS Specific Cloud.
 In the configuration, the local-id is the external IP of the router when it is behind a NAT device, and the tunnel destination is the external IP of the AWS Specific Cloud.

 ip security